Ami Bera: Tenure

 In an interview covered in the Elk Grove Citizen, Bera said his first year in Congress "was about being focused here in the district but also building my reputation in Washington, D.C."

 In October 2013, Bera announced that he would give up his federal pay for the duration of the government shutdown.
 He also announced that in response to sequester cuts, he would donate 8.2% of his check each month to local organizations affected by sequester cuts.

 In a 2015 op-ed supporting the Trans-Pacific Partnership in the Sacramento Bee, Bera copied several sentences from documents produced by the Business Roundtable and Third Way and from an Obama White House report.
 He received criticism, including from labor groups like the California Labor Federation, for parroting lobbying firms.
 Bera later wrote an apology, though he stood by the sentiment of the op-ed.

 As of October 2021, Bera had voted in line with Joe Biden's stated position 100% of the time.

 In 2022, Bera was bitten by a rabid fox on Capitol Hill and received the appropriate shots.
 Coinciding with World Rabies Day, Bera introduced legislation, the Affordable Rabies Treatment for Uninsured Act, which would create a government program that would reimburse health care providers who administer the treatment to people who are uninsured.
 A five-shot regimen of rabies immunoglobulin and rabies vaccine can cost over $5,000.

+On March 6, 2025, Bera was one of ten Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for interrupting President Donald Trump's State of the Union Address.